nathaniel-heatwole/Stepwise_regression/README.md

 • Majority of variation is explained using only: (1) Richter magnitude and (2) population impacted

-• Richter magnitude (elasticities: 8.0 to 9.2 percent) is considerably more influential than population (elasticities: 0.88 to 0.93 percent) – an order-of-magnitude difference
+• Richter magnitude (elasticities: 8.0 to 9.2 percent) is considerably more influential than population (elasticities: 0.88 to 0.93 percent) – order-of-magnitude difference

 • Cross-validation indicates predictions are as good as or better than other available methods

 MAJOR COMPONENTS

-• Reduced-form methodology, using two basic variables: (1) hazard-related (describing the earthquake) and (2) exposure-related (socioeconomic characteristics of the area impacted)
+• Reduced-form methodology using two basic variables: (1) hazard-related (describing the earthquake) and (2) exposure-related (socioeconomic characteristics of the area impacted)

 • Empirical data collection: property damage amounts (low/mid/high) and hazard and exposure characteristics (n = 40 earthquakes)